alesslongaretti/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a UI library created by Facebook.
+It was made so a page can change data without having to reload making it easier and faster for developers and users.

 - [ ] What does it mean to _think_ in react?

+It means to think about applications as you build them.

 - [ ] Describe state.

+State allows to update a component when a user clicks a button or presses a key etc.

 - [ ] Describe props.

+Props helps our data flow is organized.
+We use props as arguments to pass it into components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side Effects are results of a change outside a function being executed aside from the value of the calculation itself, like getting data from an API or changing the DOM.

 ## Project Set Up